EXPERIENCE. INTEGRITY. VISION.

 As the co-chair of the US International Boundary and Water Commission's Citizen Forum, Jill has led public meetings to discuss the USMCA and EPA alternatives being considered to resolve the border sewage crisis.
 Jill has personally toured treatment facilities on both sides of the border and is involved in bi-national diplomatic efforts to resolve the crisis.

-On a personal note, Jill and her husband, Victor Galvez, have lived in Northwest Chula Vista for more than 29 years.
+On a personal note, Jill and her husband, Victor Galvez, have lived in Northwest Chula Vista for 30 years.